ArtemyAndrienko/skopeo/docs/skopeo-copy.1.md

 **--sign-by=**_key-id_ add a signature using that key ID for an image name corresponding to _destination-image_

+**--encryption-key** _Key_ a reference prefixed with the encryption protocol to use.
+The supported protocols are JWE, PGP and PKCS7.
+For instance, jwe:/path/to/key.pem or pgp:admin@example.com or pkcs7:/path/to/x509-file.
+This feature is still *experimental*.

+**--decryption-key** _Key_ a reference required to perform decryption of container images.
+This should point to files which represent keys and/or certificates that can be used for decryption.
+Decryption will be tried with all keys.
+This feature is still *experimental*.

 **--src-creds** _username[:password]_ for accessing the source registry

 **--dest-compress** _bool-value_ Compress tarball image layers when saving to directory using the 'dir' transport. (default is same compression type as source)